7 Safety Tips for an Injury-Free Labor Day

 Image: Alfonso Escalante, Pexels

-According to the National Safety Council, around 400 deaths result from motor vehicle collisions over Labor Day Weekend.1 A notorious road-trip weekend, it’s one of the busiest on the road.
+According to the National Safety Council, 2024. may see up to 450 deaths result from motor vehicle collisions over this year's Labor Day Weekend.1 A notorious road-trip weekend, it’s one of the busiest on the road.
 If you’re planning a weekend excursion make sure you’re well rested, plan for frequent rest stops, and divide driving duties if possible.

 You should also have your car checked by a registered mechanic to avoid a break down on the road.
 Don’t forget to pack a vehicle emergency kit that contains items like a flashlight, jumper cables, a tool kit, tire gauge and flares.